Edward Pellew, 1st Viscount Exmouth: Admiralcy and peerage

 Following his return from the east in 1809, he was appointed to the position of Commander-in-Chief, North Sea from 1810 to 1811 and Commander-in-Chief, Mediterranean, from 1811 to 1814, and again from 1815 to 1816.

 Lord Exmouth during the Bombardment of Algiers by William Beechey, 1817.

 In 1814, he was made Baron Exmouth of Canonteign.
 In 1816, he led an Anglo-Dutch fleet against the Barbary states.
 Victory at the Bombardment of Algiers secured the release of the 1,200 Christian slaves in the city.
 For this action, he was created 1st Viscount Exmouth on 10 December 1816.
 Following his return to England, he became Commander-in-Chief, Plymouth from 1817 to 1821, when he effectively retired from active service.
 He continued to attend and speak in the House of Lords.
-In 1832, he was appointed Vice-Admiral of the United Kingdom and Admiral of the Red Squadron of His Majesty's Fleet, Knight Grand Cross of the Most Honourable Military Order of the Bath, also of the Royal and distinguished Order of Charles III of Spain, of the Military Order of William of the Netherlands, of the Royal Sicilian Order of St. Ferdinand and Merit, of the Order of St Maurice and St Lazarus of Sardinia, Knight of the Most Honourable and Most Ancient Order of the Annunziata of the Royal House of Savoy, High Steward of Great Yarmouth, and one of the Elder Brethren of the Hon.
-Corporation of the Trinity House.
+In 1832, he was appointed Vice-Admiral of the United Kingdom, Admiral of the Red, Knight Grand Cross of the Order of the Bath, the Order of Charles III, the Military Order of William, the Order of Saint Ferdinand and of Merit, the Order of St Maurice and St Lazarus, Knight of the Order of the Annunziata, High Steward of Great Yarmouth, and one of the Elder Brethren of Trinity House.

 He bought Bitton House in Teignmouth in 1812 and it was his home until his death in 1833.
 He was buried in Christow on the eastern edge of Dartmoor on 30 Jan 1833.
 A note on the parish burial record states, "No Singing, No Sermon".
 The museum in Teignmouth has a comprehensive collection of artefacts that belonged to him.